PhD Student in Cognition and Brain Sciences @ Georgia Tech

-I'm a Ph.D. student in Psychology at Georgia Tech, where I'm fortunate to work with Anna Ivanova in the LIT Lab.
+I'm a Ph.D. student in Cognition and Brain Sciences at Georgia Tech, where I'm fortunate to work with Anna Ivanova in the LIT Lab.
 I study the intersection of language processing in the brain and neural networks, focusing on building interpretable models that map language to brain activity and uncovering the algorithmic foundations of Topographic Language Models.

 My interest in neuroscience grew out of a deep fascination with philosophy.
 Early on, I was drawn to questions about the mind, consciousness, and logic, which eventually led me from studying classical thinkers to exploring the neural basis of thought and language (Philosophical Perspectives).